Student Support Services

 • Course Reserves: Textbooks and other materials placed on reserve by course instructors can be checked out from the circulation/service desk.

-• Library Guides (LibGuides): LibGuides are online research guides compiled by Subject Librarians to bring together the best available resources for specific topic, courses, and programs.
+• Library Guides (LibGuides): LibGuides are online research guides compiled by Subject Librarians to bring together the best available resources for specific topics, courses, and programs.

 The University Libraries are a destination for research, individual and collaborative study, socializing, and quiet reflection.
 Spaces and facilities combine tradition with forward-thinking design in a student-centered environment.

 Explore the detailed floorplans of both the Carlson Library on Main Campus and the Mulford Library on the Health Science Campus to learn what is available on each floor.
-Both libraries feature the following facilities and technology:
+University Libraries feature the following facilities and technology:

 • Phone chargers